acf-extended/ACF-Extended/readme.txt

 The native WP Author Metabox has been replaced with a dynamic version allowing to manage thousands of users without slowing down the post administration.

-= WordPress: Taxonomy List & Edit =
+= WordPress: Enhanced UI =

-Taxonomies list & edit views have been enhanced for a more consistent administration experience, using CSS/JS only.
-Views are now similar to post type edition screens.
+Taxonomies list/edit, User edit/add and General Settings views have been enhanced for a more consistent administration experience, using CSS/JS only.

 = WordPress: Options =